b-grooters-byte/dungeon/README.md

 # Game Engine

-There currently 2 game engines under consideration for Dungeon:
+Currently evaluating game engines for use in Dungeon.

-* Bevy
-* Amethyst

-Other Rust game engines exist and may be added to the list if Amethyst or Bevy are not used.